 Students are only permitted to attend classes in which they have registered via eStudent, unless they have written approval from the Student Services Manager.
-To seek approval, students must email muic-elc.admin@mq.edu.au or speak to a member of the Student Administration and Services Team at The College Student Desk (Ground floor, 8 Sir Christopher Ondaatje Avenue).
+To seek approval, students must contact the MUIC Student Services, or speak to a member of the Student Administration and Services Team at The College Student Desk (Ground floor, 8 Sir Christopher Ondaatje Avenue).
 Approval will only be granted in exceptional circumstances.